creedasaurus/better-flix/README.md

 # Better Flix

-An app where Josh and Creed will learn some Angular 2 and hopefully pass Web III
+An app where Josh and Creed will learn some Angular 2 and hopefully pass Web III (Spoiler Alert: We freakin passed that shiz!)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.